Evolution of morality: Primate sociality

-All social animals have societies in which each member knows its own place.
-Social order is maintained by certain rules of expected behavior and dominant group members enforce order through punishment.
-However, higher order primates also have a sense of reciprocity.
+All social animals live in groups of more or less closely related individuals, within which each group-member is aware of its own relation to its group-mates.
+Social order is maintained by certain rules of expected behavior and dominant group members may enforce order through punishment.
+However, most apes and some other primates also have a sense of reciprocity.
 Chimpanzees remember who did them favors and who did them wrong.
 For example, chimpanzees are more likely to share food with individuals who have previously groomed them.
 Vampire bats also demonstrate a sense of reciprocity and altruism.
 They share blood by regurgitation, but do not share randomly.
 They are most likely to share with other bats who have shared with them in the past or who are in dire need of feeding.

 Animals such as Capuchin monkeys and dogs also display an understanding of fairness, refusing to co-operate when presented unequal rewards for the same behaviors.

 Chimpanzees live in fission-fusion groups that average 50 individuals.
 It is likely that early ancestors of humans lived in groups of similar size.
 Based on the size of extant hunter-gatherer societies, recent paleolithic hominids lived in bands of a few hundred individuals.
 As community size increased over the course of human evolution, greater enforcement to achieve group cohesion would have been required.
 Morality may have evolved in these bands of 100 to 200 people as a means of social control, conflict resolution and group solidarity.
 This numerical limit is theorized to be hard coded in our genes since even modern humans have difficulty maintaining stable social relationships with more than 100–200 people.
 According to Dr. de Waal, human morality has two extra levels of sophistication that are not found in other primate societies.
 Humans enforce their society's moral codes much more rigorously with rewards, punishments and reputation building.
 People also apply a degree of judgment and reason not seen in the animal kingdom.